Description

 Always Perform a Pre-Flight Check

-Before taking off, ensure that propellers are properly attached, sensors are clean, and GPS is locked.
-Check battery levels on both the drone and controller to avoid mid-air shutdowns. -
+Before taking off, ensure that propellers are properly attached, sensors are clean, and the GPS is locked.
+Check battery levels on both the drone and controller to avoid mid-air shutdowns.

 Stay Within Wind Resistance Limits